| |

 The Best Way To Move Your Aquarium and Aquatic Pets

 You might be asking if there is a safe and effective way to move your aquarium and aquatic pets when a move is on the horizon.
-It’s time to move and you have some “finny” friends you’d like to take with you.
+It’s time to move, and you have some “finny” friends you’d like to take with you.
+Your moving company is up to the task, but you’ll be doing some of this yourself.

 How To Move Your Aquarium and Aquatic Pets

 When my children were little, we had a mid-sized 20-gallon fish tank filled with lots of colorful aquatic pets.
-They loved it and were always mesmerized staring at them for hours at a time.
+They loved it and were always mesmerized, staring at them for hours at a time.

 Moving Fish